 You’ve set up your business, you’ve opened your bank account, you’ve got a logo, your pockets are full of business cards, you may even have got your website up and running.
 Exciting stuff isn’t it?
 You’re all fired up, you’re doing what you’ve felt this burning passion and desire to do.
-You’re on your way to freedom from the corporate b*ll*cks (as I fondly like to call the political battles and sabre rattling of working for a larger organisation), master of your own destiny and planning on earning lots of money on your way to world domination.
+You’re on your way to freedom from the corporate politics, master of your own destiny and planning on earning lots of money on your way to world domination.
 That’s my version of working for myself – you may have other reasons for having your own business.

 And you know it’s going to be hard work – you’re not daft.
 You know you’re likely to be working long hours and fretting, but it’s going to be worth it in the long run because it’s your business; no-one else’s.
 There may be (most likely will be) days (and sometimes weeks) when the rose tinted glasses slip and you wonder why, when you’re still at your computer at 11am at night having started at 6.30 that morning at a networking meeting, you started this business lark in the first place, and the thought of employment begins to feel like a warm blanket of regular income, safety and comfort.

 The following are some tips for start up businesses on how to survive the first 12 months.
 They may not be as comforting as a hot bowl of Heinz Tomato soup (has to be Heinz) and a hot crusty roll dripping in butter, but I hope they give you some measure of knowing you’re not alone and that there is a light at the end of the tunnel.
 Maybe read them, whilst eating a hot bowl of Heinz Tomato soup!